University of Nebraska Medical Center

 The University of Nebraska Medical Center (UNMC) is a public academic health science center in Omaha, Nebraska, United States.
-Founded in 1869 and chartered as a private medical college in 1881, UNMC became part of the University of Nebraska System in 1902.
+Founded in 1869 and chartered as a private medical college in 1881, UNMC became part of the University of Nebraska in 1902.
 Rapidly expanding in the early 20th century, the university founded a hospital, dental college, pharmacy college, college of nursing, and college of medicine.
 It later added colleges of public health and allied health professions.
-One of Omaha's top employers, UNMC had an annual budget of $1.066 billion for 2025 to 2026 and an economic impact of $5.9 billion.
+One of Omaha's top employers, UNMC's annual budget for fiscal year 2026 is $1.072 billion, of which 16.7% is state supported, and an economic impact of $5.9 billion.